jarmitage/Stenophone/README.md

 # The Stenophone

+As you can see this hasn't been worked on in a while.
+Nevertheless I still think about it and perhaps someone found it interesting to read so it's still here.

+---

 A musical instrument combining [live coding](http://toplap.org) and [stenotype](https://en.wikipedia.org/wiki/Stenotype).

 Developed in the [Augmented Instruments Laboratory](http://instrumentslab.org) by [Jack Armitage](http://jackarmitage.com).